nicolas-steenhout/main-live/_posts/2023-05-12-an-apology-from-accessibe.md

 There is a long history of overlay vendors in general, and AccessiBe in particular, harassing disabled individual voicing concerns and valid criticism about their product.
 I am reminded of one particular incident, related on Twitter, where Chancey Fleet was bullied, insulted and yelled at by Mr. Ekerling.
 I won't get into details of every incident I've heard about where AccessiBe and their representatives behaved abominably towards their critiques, including disabled folks.
 There are a lot of these stories hanging around.
 If you haven't heard about these stories, I'll ask you to take my word for it, or read the [Overlay Fact Sheet](https://overlayfactsheet.com/), or do your own research.

-<div class="inline-quote">Check out the Overlay Fact Sheet for information about overlays</div>
+<div class="inline-quote" aria-hidden>Check out the Overlay Fact Sheet for information about overlays</div>

 To me, this so-called apology is a lot of empty words.
 It is pure spin.
 And AccessiBe have long been known to really good at marketing spin.
 ## Other advocates’ perspectives